 Another part of the cancer-fighting Mediterranean diet is fish.
-Fish has omega-3 fatty acids, which are “good fats” that can keep your testosterone high while clearing out your arteries.
-Consumption of fish has been linked to reduced risk of prostate cancer.
+Fish have omega-3 fatty acids, which are “good fats” that can keep your testosterone high while clearing out your arteries.
+The consumption of fish has been linked to a reduced risk of prostate cancer.

 The fish with the most omega-3s are sardines, tuna, mackerel, trout, and salmon.
 Eating a dish with these even once a week can help slow the growth of cancer cells.

-Really can’t stand the fishy flavor of fish?
+Can’t stand the fishy flavor?
 Fish oil supplements can help you get those necessary fatty acids as well.
 Flaxseed is another source of omega-3s.